 - Severe and self-injurious behavioral disorders

-Inpatient nurses' role in the care of a patient starts before the patient and his or her family members even arrive.
+Inpatient nurses' role in the care of a patient starts before the patient and their caregivers even arrive.
 Information is reviewed by case managers.
 The inpatient team then coordinates the patient's treatment plan for the upcoming admission.

-Upon admission, each patient is assigned to a primary nurse.
-In conjunction with the inpatient treatment team, inpatient nurses work with the patient and his or her family members to develop a nursing plan of care, which guides the patient’s nursing care throughout the admission.
-Nurses monitor the patient’s progress toward the goals outlined in the nursing care plan, and adjust interventions to assist the patient and his or her family members in achieving the goals of the admission.
+Upon admission, each patient is assigned a primary and associate nurse team.
+In conjunction with the inpatient treatment team, inpatient nurses work with the patient and their caregivers to develop a nursing plan of care, which guides the patient’s nursing care throughout the admission.
+Nurses monitor the patient’s progress toward the goals outlined in the nursing care plan, and adjust interventions to assist the patient and their caregivers in achieving the goals of the admission.

-Licensed nurses are assisted by certified nursing technicians to provide the patient a safe environment, assist with daily hygiene needs, effectively address pain and discomfort, and ensure the patient and his or her family members are made to be as comfortable as possible in the hospital environment.
+Licensed nurses are assisted by certified nursing technicians to provide the patient a safe environment, assist with daily hygiene needs, effectively address pain and discomfort, and ensure the patient and their caregivers are made to be as comfortable as possible in the hospital environment.

 Clinical Care Managers are assigned to each patient to facilitate a patient's admission, ongoing stay and discharge plan by working with the patient’s family members, team members, referral sources and insurance companies.